Volunteer Day – Sad Song Invasive Workday

 Free Lodging available at the Arc’s Volunteer Headquarters.
 Please inquire when you register.

 Join us for a day of invasive plant removal, working on a beautiful property that few visitors get to see located at the Highlands Nature Sanctuary.
-We will be removing woody Invasive plants such as euonymus and bush honeysuckle.
+We will be removing woody Invasive plants such as multi-flora rose and bush honeysuckle.
 Meet at the Appalachian Forest Museum on Cave Road in the morning and carpool to Sadsong.

 Leader: Andrea Jaeger